junxit/us-congress-bills-115/metadata.md

 - 2017-05-16 — Introduced in Senate
 - 2017-05-16 — Read twice and referred to the Committee on Commerce, Science, and Transportation.
+- 2017-05-18 — Committee on Commerce, Science, and Transportation.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2017-06-05 — An errata sheet on written report No. 115-89 was printed.
+- 2017-06-05 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Thune with an amendment in the nature of a substitute.
+With written report No. 115-89.
+- 2017-06-05 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Thune with an amendment in the nature of a substitute.
+With written report No. 115-89.
+- 2017-06-05 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 112.